-- This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.
+- Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment. - This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.